-Growing up, my grandma (Babcia) Stasia cooked for us a lot and I curiously watched and “recorded” it in my head everything she did.
+Growing up, I was mostly influenced by my grandma (Babcia) Stasia’s cooking.
+She spent a lot of time with us and was a primary cook in our home.
+I curiously watched and “recorded” everything she did in my head.
 We had a large kitchen with a huge island in the middle, enough room to spread pasta to dry, pierogi lined up for boiling, or rows and rows of jars waiting for pickles in preparation for the winter.
-Babcia let me “help” her, while patiently explaining the exact measurements of “a little bit”.
+Babcia let me “help”, while patiently explaining the exact measurements of “a little bit”.
 Cooking became art in her hands.
-No written recipe, no cookbook, no professional training, and yet somehow it always come to taste exactly the same.
+No written recipe, no cookbooks, no professional training, and yet somehow it always came out exactly the same.

 My dearest Babcia Stasia passed away at the age of 89 in 2016.
 With her guidance in my heart, I’ve been perfecting her recipes for years.
-I’ve recreated many and I’ve simplified and adjusted to the ingredients that are available in the US.
-My cooking may not compare to Babcia’s, but since I’ve craved flavors of home ever since I left, I had to keep trying to get it right.
+I’ve recreated many and I’ve simplified and adjusted to the ingredients that were available in the U.S. My cooking may not compare to Babcia’s, but since I’ve craved flavors of home ever since I left Poland, I had to keep trying to get it right.